-If interested in Home Instruction please click on, "Guidelines for Home Instruction in Virginia Handbook" and complete the "Notice of Intent to Provide Home Instruction Form" above.
-If you have specific questions or concerns, please contact Mrs. Michele Johnson-Young, Department of Student Support Services at (757) 628-3931.
+If interested in Home Instruction, please click on the link above titled, "2023-2024 Notice of Intent to Provide Home Instruction" to submit your request.
+If you have specific questions or concerns, please contact Mrs. Michele Johnson-Young, Department of Student Support Services at (757) 628-3931 or email mmjohnso@nps.k12.va.us.